Wright in Racine

 Trip Tips: Racine and Frank Lloyd Wright

-Tours : Free tours are offered from March through December.
-The 90-minute Landmarks Tour of the 1939 Administration Building and 1950 Research Tower are given Thursday through Sunday.
+Tours: The 90-minute Wright Tour of the 1939 Administration Building and 1950 Research Tower is offered from April through December.

 Both are on the National Register of Historic Places.
-Weekend tours include a visit to H.F.
+Some tours include a visit to H.F.
 Johnson Jr.'s 1940s penthouse office.

 Tours also include 2010 Fortaleza Hall, which contains the SC Johnson Gallery, including the exhibit "At Home With Frank Lloyd Wright," as well as the Lily Pad gift shop and Timeline Tunnel history exhibit, which traces company history through five generations of Johnsons, from its founding in 1886 to the present.